#Featured

 She was given the Padma Bhushan by the Government of India in 1975.

 In 1975, Chatterjee became the first woman scientist to be elected as the General President of the Indian Science Congress Association.
 In the same year, she was honoured by the Bengal Chamber of Commerce as the Woman of the Year for her contributions in science.
 Earlier, she was also elected a Fellow of the Indian National Science Academy (INSA), New Delhi.
-She received the CV Raman Award and the Shanti Swarup Bhatnagar Award, two of the highest medallions of scientific achievement in the country.
+She received the CV Raman Award and the Shanti Swarup Bhatnagar Award, two of the highest medals of scientific achievement in the country.
 Additionally, she was also conferred the Padma Bhushan in 1975.
 Nominated as a Member of the Rajya Sabha by the President of India, Chatterjee served the position till May 1990.

-There’s no doubt that Asima Chatterjee made significant contributions to the field of medicinal chemistry.
 She published around 400 papers in national and international journals during her lifetime.
-She also became the Chief-Editor of the six-volume series, The Treatise of Indian Medicinal Plants published by CSIR, a feat rarely achieved by women during those times.
+She also became the Chief-Editor of the six-volume series, The Treatise of Indian Medicinal Plants, published by CSIR, a feat rarely achieved by women during those times.
 Sadly, we hardly ever read her name in history textbooks.
 She was never celebrated like her male counterparts were.
 But she inspired a lot of people in her wake.
-One of her earliest PhD students, S.C.
-Pakrashi, remembers fondly in a biographical article on his supervisor, how Chatterjee kept the morale of her students by giving them her own example.
-“I wish to work as long as I live”, was what she used to say to her students,” writes Pakrashi.
-And going by her achievements, it seems she followed that philosophy in letter and in spirit.